waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 maps those inputs to those outputs.
 But turns out there are other forms of learning, as well.
-And another popular type of machine learning, especially nowadays, is known as reinforcement learning.
+And another popular type of machine learning, especially nowadays, is known as
+# reinforcement learning
-And the idea of reinforcement learning is rather than just being given a whole data set at the beginning of input-output pairs, reinforcement learning is all about learning from experience.
+And the idea of reinforcement learning is rather than just being given a whole data set at the beginning of input-output pairs, reinforcement learning is all about `learning from experience`.
 And reinforcement learning are agent, whether it's like a physical robot that's trying to make actions in the world or just some virtual agent that has a program running somewhere.